 Using a keyboard, one may pan right and left using the right and left arrows in a keyboard.
 It’s also possible to zoom in and out using the shortcut keys defined in the settings menu which may be different on Windows, Mac and Linux.

 More navigation tips and tricks

-It’s possible to quickly jump to the next transition is a signal by placing the signal at the extreme right or extreme left of a signal until this arrow appears:
+It’s possible to quickly jump to the next transition in a signal by placing the signal at the extreme right or extreme left of a signal until this arrow appears:

 Clicking this arrow will let you navigate to the next transition, without changing your zoom settings.

-The icons at the bottom right of the signals are can be used to: Zoom in, zoom to fit, zoom to region and zoom out (in that order).
+The icons at the bottom right of the signals are can be used to zoom in, zoom to fit, zoom to the region and zoom out (in that order).

 Annotations and measurements

 In ScanaStudio, it’s possible to annotate a capture by adding markers to a workspace.
 A marker is a vertical line that is attached to a certain time in the capture.
-Another kind of annotations are measurement, which can be used to measure the frequency or the duty cycle or count the number of edges (the list is not exhaustive).
+Other kinds of annotations are “measurements”, which can be used to measure the frequency or the duty cycle or count the number of edges (the list is not exhaustive).
 A measurement is delimited by two markers, thus, adding a measurement will forcibly add two markers to the workspace (unless the measurement is added on pre-existing markers).

 Below is an example measurement constrained by markers 1 and 2.